DISTRHO/Cardinal/README.md

 ### Restrictions

 Being an open-source project, all included 3rd-party modules must be opensource and have a GPLv3+ compatible license.
 *GPLv3-only modules are not allowed*.

 Special care also needs to be taken with artwork licensing.
 Cardinal allows the use of CC-NC because how prevalent it is across many Rack modules, but it should be avoided if possible.
-Also, unless the module is really essential, CC-ND will is not allowed.
+Also, unless the module is really essential, CC-ND is not allowed.

 Dependencies should be kept at a minimum, as otherwise it quickly grows the complexity of the build.
 Online access (such as phone-home) is not allowed.